Precise Object and Effect Removal with Adaptive Target-Aware Attention: More Results

 \subsection{User Study}

 To enable a more comprehensive evaluation, we conducted a user study on object removal results for in-the-wild images.
-We compared ObjectClear with two representative state-of-the-art methods: PowerPaint~\cite{zhuang2024powerpaint} and RORem~\cite{li2025rorem}.
-For a fair comparison, we evaluated each baseline method under two settings: (1) conditioned on the object mask and (2) conditioned on the object-effect mask.
-In contrast, all ObjectClear results were generated using only the object mask, and we compared our outputs against both settings of the baselines.
+We compared ObjectClear with four representative state-of-the-art methods: PowerPaint~\citep{zhuang2024powerpaint}, RORem~\citep{li2025rorem}, OmniEraser~\citep{wei2025omnieraser}, and OmniPaint~\citep{yu2025omnipaint}.
+For a fair comparison, we evaluated PowerPaint and RORem under two settings: (1) conditioned on the object mask and (2) conditioned on the object-effect mask, OmniEraser and OmniPaint are conditioned only on the object mask.
+All ObjectClear results were generated using only the object mask, and we compared our outputs against both settings of PowerPaint and RORem, as well as the object-mask setting of OmniEraser and OmniPaint.
 We invite a total of 30 participants for this user study.
-Each volunteer was presented 40 randomly selected image quadruples, consisting of: \textit{an input image}, \textit{two results from a baseline method under different mask conditions}, and \textit{our result}.
+Each volunteer was presented 80 randomly selected image quadruples, consisting of: \textit{an input image}, \textit{two results} from a baseline method under different mask conditions, and \textit{our result} (for OmniEraser and OmniPaint, only the object-mask result was provided, consistent with our setting, thus forming a triple set).
 Participants were asked to select the best removal result based on two criteria: the realism of the object region and the preservation of background details.
-As summarized in Table~\ref{tab:user_study}, ObjectClear outperforms the baselines under both mask settings.
-Notably, although baseline methods benefited from access to object-effect masks, our ObjectClear still won more user preference with the object mask only.
+As summarized in Fig~\ref{fig:user_study}, ObjectClear outperforms the baselines under both mask settings.
+Notably, although some baseline methods benefited from access to object-effect masks, our ObjectClear won more user preference with the object mask only.